twoBirds/twobirds-core/README.md

 * *init*: function(){ /* all requirement loading for all nestings is done, now construct the object as necessary */ }

-This event will be sent to every newly created instance, when all required files have been loaded.
+This event *will be sent to every newly created instance*, wether there is requirement loading or not.
+The init handler defined in the class is the "boot method" of every tb instance.

-There is a special convention inside twoBirds instances:
+#### ...special convention inside twoBirds instances:

-* If a property name contains a dot ("."), it is treated as a namepace which should contain a JS object or function. twoBirds will check whether this namespace already exists, then ...
+* If a property name contains a dot ("."), it is treated as a namespace which should contain a JS object or function. twoBirds will check whether this namespace already exists, then ...

 IF NOT: twoBirds will convert the property name to a subdir string like so